Columbus Criminal Attorney

 An initial appearance is the first court appearance for a person arrested on Felony charges.
 This happens before an indictment.
 Generally, the court will set a bond amount to release the person before the indictment.

 This is a hearing where the court decides whether there is enough evidence to support the charges and the bond before an indictment.

 An indictment is the formal filing of felony charges by a Grand Jury.

 What is an Arraignment?

 An arraignment refers to either the first court date in a misdemeanor case or the first felony court date following an indictment.
-Here, the courts sets a bond and accepts a plea of guilty, not guilty or no contest.
+Here, the court sets a bond and accepts a plea of guilty, not guilty, or no contest.